takigama/docker-borg-backup/README.md

  ## Changes

+  * 0.91 - fix ssh key regen (thanks to M1Sports20 on Github)
   * 0.9 - Initial build
   * alpine:0.9 - the alpine based build (so far seems to work ok)